What Every Psychologist/Counselor Needs to Know

 Why Did We Create This Course?

-This course is approved by the APA, NBCC and AASECT to provide 2 live CE credits.
+This course is approved by the APA, NBCC and AASECT to provide 2 (synchronous) live CE credits, which count as “in-person” credits in most states.
+GA MFT approval is for “online” credits.

 Marti Witherow, LPC, LMFT, CST